AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 If you are an IAM user, make sure you have full access to EC2, VPC, S3, SQS, SNS and CloudTrail service.
-Refer to this link on how to setup an IAM access policy required by ACX.
+Refer to this link on how to setup an IAM access policy required by CloudN.
 During the onboarding process, we will guide you through on setting up this IAM customer policy.

 Microsoft Azure Account